 Also known as a non-network provider, an out-of-network provider is one outside your insurance program’s network.
 Medical services from out-of-network providers are usually more costly than those covered by your insurance policy.

-Out-of-pocket costs are healthcare expenses you are required to pay for yourself following treatment or services.
+Out-of-pocket costs are healthcare expenses you're required to pay for yourself following treatment or services.

-The out-of-pocket maximum is the highest dollar amount you will pay for healthcare services during a benefit period.
-Your out-of-pocket maximum includes costs like co-payments, coinsurance, and deductibles.
-It does not include your monthly premiums.
+The out-of-pocket maximum is the highest dollar amount you’ll pay for healthcare services during a benefit period.
+Your out-of-pocket maximum includes costs like copayments, coinsurance, and deductibles.
+It doesn’t include your premiums.

-Outpatient services are those that do not require overnight hospitalization.
+Outpatient services are those that don't require overnight hospitalization.
 Often, these services or treatments are conducted in a doctor’s office, clinic, or hospital.

 Point-of-service (POS) plan

-A point-of-service plan is a health insurance policy that allows policyholders to use non-network providers.
-However, you will likely pay higher deductibles or coinsurance costs for out-of-network care.
+A point-of-service plan is an insurance policy that allows policyholders to use non-network providers.
+However, you’ll likely pay higher deductibles or coinsurance costs for out-of-network care.

 Preferred provider organization (PPO)